Armand Hatchuel

-Armand Hatchuel (born 1952) is a French researcher and professor of management science and design theory at the Centre for Management Science, Ecole des Mines de Paris.
-A pioneer in the study of the cognitive and organizational dynamics at play in innovative enterprises, he is behind the development of several theories aimed at re-establishing management science as a fundamental science of collective action.
+Armand Hatchuel (born January 29, 1952) is a French researcher and professor of management science and design theory at the École des Mines de Paris, affiliated with its Centre for Management Science.
+His research explores cognitive and organizational dynamics in innovation and management.
+Hatchuel has also contributed to theoretical developments in the study of collective decision-making and innovation processes.

 Academic career

-Armand Hatchuel holds an engineering degree (graduated in 1973) and a PhD in management science from Mines ParisTech.
-His academic career has taken place primarily at MinesParisTech and the Paris Sciences et Lettres University, first as an assistant lecturer between 1974 and 1985, then as a 2nd class professor between 1984 and 1994.
-In 1995 he was promoted 1st class professor and then in 2007 an exceptional class professor (2007).
+Armand Hatchuel graduated in 1973 with an engineering degree and continued his studies at École des Mines de Paris, completing a PhD in management science.
+His academic career primarily took place at Mines ParisTech and the Paris Sciences et Lettres University, where he served as an assistant lecturer between 1974 and 1985, and as a second-class professor from 1984 to 1994.
+In 1995, he was promoted to first class professor and then, in 2007, to exceptional-class professor (2007).
 From 1998 to 2010, he was also the deputy director of the Centre for Management Science.

-In 1995 he created the design engineering programme at Mines ParisTech, that he directed up until 2009.
-In 2009, along with Benoit Weil, he founded and coordinated the Chair of Design Theory and Methods for Innovation.
-In 2014, he contributed to creating the Chair of Enterprise Theory, Forms of Governance, and Collective Creation, directed by Blanche Segrestin and Kevin Levillain.
+In 1995, he created the design engineering program at Mines ParisTech, which he directed until 2009.
+In 2009, he co-founded and coordinated the Chair of Design Theory and Methods for Innovation with Benoît Weil.
+In 2014, he contributed to the creation of the Chair of Enterprise Theory, Forms of Governance, and Collective Creation, directed by Blanche Segrestin and Kevin Levillain.

-From 1998 to 2006, Armand Hatchuel was a permanent guest professor at Chalmers University in Gothenburg and at the Stockholm School of Economics, where he participated in the FENIX Programme (business and knowledge creation).
+From 1998 to 2006, Armand Hatchuel was a permanent guest professor at Chalmers University in Gothenburg and at the Stockholm School of Economics, where he participated in the FENIX Program (business and knowledge creation).

-CK Theory
+C-K Theory

-Hatchuel, along with Benoit Weil invented C-K theory, a design theory that models creative reasoning and which has been behind multiple scientific and industrial breakthroughs.
-Hatchuel also developed a theory of prescribing relationships to explain collective learning processes and the crises that they encounter in markets and organizations.
+Hatchuel with Benoît Weil invented C-K theory, a design theory that models creative reasoning.
+Hatchuel also developed a theory of prescribing relationships to explain collective learning processes and the crises they encounter in markets and organizations.
 He unified his work on rationality and the formation of collectives in his axiomatic theory of collective action.
 This theory clarified the concept of a "management rule" as an emancipating combination of rationality and responsibility, the history and ancient origins of which the author explored in depth.
-The results led to a new theory of the enterprise (developed with Blanche Segrestin), which contributed to the enactment of a French law on the enterprise (the Pacte Law of 2019) and, in particular, the establishment of the French société à mission (profit-with-purpose corporation) status.
+The theory played a role in the enactment of a French Pacte Law of 2019, specifically in the establishment of the French société à mission (profit-with-purpose corporation) status.

-A chapter of the Palgrave Handbook of Organizational Change Thinkers, as well as a chapter of "Les Grands Auteurs en Management de l'innovation et de la créativité" are dedicated to his work.